 History comes alive in North Dakota

 By now, most people know the stories of Custer and Sitting Bull, Lewis and Clark and Sakakawea and Theodore Roosevelt.
 Why let your knowledge end with the closing of a history book?
-Get out and see where these larger-than-life heroes of the American West lived lives that led to the nation still marveling in their exploits 100 years later.
+In North Dakota, see where these larger-than-life heroes of the American West lived lives that led to a nation still marveling in their exploits.

 Native American tribes were scattered throughout North Dakota.
 The remains of many former villages and reconstructed lodges can be visited today.
 Sakakawea met Lewis and Clark at Knife River Indian Villages near Stanton.
 Walk through the remains of Double Ditch and Chief Looking's Village at Bismarck and On-A-Slant Village on the grounds of Fort Abraham Lincoln.